10 May What is Building Biology

 WHAT DOES A BUILDING BIOLOGIST DO?

-A Building Biologist is typically employed to conduct everything from electromagnetic field testing; air sampling for allergens, chemicals and particulates; provide advice on building healthy homes; provide recommendations on water filters; conduct pre-inspection audits; provide advice on healthy personal care and cleaning products and to identify and address geopathic stress.
+A Building Biologist is frequently employed to conduct electromagnetic field testing; assess the built environment for moisture and mould; conduct sampling for allergens, chemicals and particulates; provide advice on building healthy homes; provide recommendations on water filters; conduct pre-inspection audits; provide advice on healthy personal care and cleaning products; and identify and address geopathic stress.
 For more information Find a building biologist.

 WHERE CAN I LEARN TO BECOME A BUILDING BIOLOGIST?